QubesOS/qubes-doc/configuration/resize-disk-image.md

 ### Resize a StandaloneVM Root Image

-Another way to increase the size of is to turn your TemplateVM into a StandaloneVM.
+For more flexibility, you may also turn your TemplateVM into a StandaloneVM.
 Doing this means it will have its own root filesystem *(StandaloneVMs use a copy of the template, instead of smart sharing)*.
 To do this run `qvm-create --standalone` from `dom0` console, then perform the [OS Specific Follow-up Instructions](/doc/resize-disk-image/#os-specific-follow-up-instructions) below.